tl-its-umich-edu/student_explorer/README.md

 2. U-M Data Warehouse Oracle database edwprod.world, which contains the data served up in the application, including basic student and course data, grades, assignments, etc. For full information on the tables in the U-M Data Warehouse that are used by Student Explorer, see [Teaching & Learning Student Explorer dataset information.](https://its.umich.edu/enterprise/administrative-systems/data-warehouse/data-areas/teaching-learning#student-explorer)

-Note that when you follow the instructions below to start up a local version of the application, instead two local databases will be created and populated with fake data.
+Note that when you follow the instructions below to start up a local version of the application,  both data sources will be created in the same MySQL database and populated with fake data.
 This data will help demonstrate the tool's functionality.

 ## Development Environment